Sahad-Ai/New-York-City-Airbnb--PowerBI/README.md

-🏙️ New York City Airbnb Analysis
+🏙️ **New York City Airbnb Analysis**

 This project presents an in-depth analysis of Airbnb listings in New York City for the year 2019.
 Using data visualization and analytical tools, we explore key trends influencing pricing, availability, host activity, and market competition.
 The findings offer valuable insights for hosts looking to optimize their listings, guests searching for affordable stays, and market analysts studying short-term rental trends.

-📌 Project Overview
+📌 **Project Overview**

 The primary objective of this analysis is to understand the dynamics of the Airbnb market in New York City by exploring various factors, including pricing patterns, host engagement, and booking availability.

-🔍 Key Areas of Analysis
+🔍 **Key Areas of Analysis**

 * Price Trends: Examining variations in listing prices across different neighborhood groups and room types.
-Availability & Demand: Understanding how availability changes over time and its correlation with price fluctuations.
+* Availability & Demand: Understanding how availability changes over time and its correlation with price fluctuations.
-Host Activity: Analyzing the impact of host experience, multiple listings, and review counts on booking success.
+* Host Activity: Analyzing the impact of host experience, multiple listings, and review counts on booking success.
-Review Patterns: Identifying how review recency affects visibility and booking potential.
+* Review Patterns: Identifying how review recency affects visibility and booking potential.
-Market Growth: Investigating the increase in Airbnb listings over the years and its impact on competition.
+* Market Growth: Investigating the increase in Airbnb listings over the years and its impact on competition.

-📊 Data Visualization & Insights
+📊 **Data Visualization & Insights**

-This project employs Power BI to create interactive reports that reveal critical insights into the Airbnb landscape:
+* This project employs Power BI to create interactive reports that reveal critical insights into the Airbnb landscape:

-Pricing Trends: Entire homes/apartments are priced significantly higher than private/shared rooms, indicating a strong preference for exclusive accommodations.
+* Pricing Trends: Entire homes/apartments are priced significantly higher than private/shared rooms, indicating a strong preference for exclusive accommodations.

-Host Engagement: Listings managed by hosts with multiple properties tend to receive more reviews, suggesting greater market experience.
+* Host Engagement: Listings managed by hosts with multiple properties tend to receive more reviews, suggesting greater market experience.

-Review Impact: Recency of reviews plays a role in listing visibility, as properties with frequent reviews tend to attract more bookings.
+* Review Impact: Recency of reviews plays a role in listing visibility, as properties with frequent reviews tend to attract more bookings.

-Growth Analysis: A noticeable surge in Airbnb listings after 2018 indicates an increasingly competitive rental market.
+* Growth Analysis: A noticeable surge in Airbnb listings after 2018 indicates an increasingly competitive rental market.

-These insights are visualized through dynamic graphs, charts, and dashboards in Power BI, allowing users to explore data trends interactively.
+* These insights are visualized through dynamic graphs, charts, and dashboards in Power BI, allowing users to explore data trends interactively.

-🛠️ Tools & Technologies
+🛠️ **Tools & Technologies**

-This project leverages a combination of powerful tools for data analysis and visualization:
+* This project leverages a combination of powerful tools for data analysis and visualization:

-Power BI – Used to design interactive dashboards and reports.
+* Power BI – Used to design interactive dashboards and reports.

-Python (Pandas, NumPy, Matplotlib) – Used for data cleaning, transformation, and exploratory analysis.
-VS Code – The primary development environment for scripting and data processing.
-Excel/CSV – Used for initial data handling and preparation.
+* Excel/CSV – Used for initial data handling and preparation.
 🚀 How to Use
 Download the Power BI file (.pbix) from the repository.
 Open it using Power BI Desktop to access interactive reports and visualizations.